techconvert/SE-public/README.md

 - using Ubuntu first caused file permission issues on gradlew
 - the publish-unit-test-result-action needed to be configured with the right directory for the test results

+- (the file "Actions · techconvert_SE-public.pdf" contains output from the actions tab as of 2021-11-02)